oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 == Filename
 <filename>
-The following rules MUST be applied to determine the filename for the CSAF document:
+The following rules SHALL be applied to determine the filename for the CSAF document:

-+ The value `$.document.tracking.id` is converted into lowercase.
++ The value `$.document.tracking.id` SHALL be converted into lowercase.
-+ Any character sequence which is not part of one of the following groups MUST be replaced by a single underscore (`_`):
++ Any character sequence which is not part of one of the following groups SHALL be replaced by a single underscore (`_`):
   - lower-case ASCII letters (0x61 - 0x7A)
   - digits (0x30 - 0x39)
   - special characters: `+` (0x2B), `-` (0x2D)